 There are some key documents that you should be provided with before you leave.
 These include:

-• Future appointments
+• Future appointment details

 • Referrals to other services